difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 export flab=''      # re-fourfitting version (if needed) export expn=3...    # HOPS exp # (from Mike Titus)

-# $dpfu is estimated from QA2 products, see one-time setup
+# $dpfu is estimated from QA2 products, see one-time setup below
 export dpfu=0.0308574
 # a list of stations in best order for polconvert plots
 export scmp='PV,MG,SW,AX,LM,SZ,GL,MM'